fsantini/rasPyCNCController/README.md

 Usage
 --------

-When first started, the program will look for a joystick and a serial connection to a CNC machine.
+When first started, the program will look for a serial connection to a CNC machine.
 Once both are found, the program will enter “jog mode”, showing the following screen:

 ![JogWidget start screen](http://fsantini.github.com/rasPyCNCController/doc_images/jogwidget_noLoad.jpg)